uniaudio666/demo_UniAudio/index.md

 In the following, we will show some generated samples by our proposed method.

 ## Zero-shot TTS.
 In the following, we first show some case in LibriTTS test clean set.
-To make our results can be reproduced, we will release all of the generated LibriTTS clean set in the github.
+To make our results can be reproduced, we will release all of the generated LibriTTS clean set in the google drive.

 | <center>  Content (The transcirption of the target audio) </center> | <center> Prompt </center> | <center> Generated Speech </center>| <center> GT Speech </center>|
 | -----------------------     |  -----------   | ------ | ----- |-------|